Hiking on Hokkaido

 Breakfast, lunch and dinner included

-From the picturesque lake of Onneto, hike up to the mountain saddle between Mount Meakan (Meakandake) and the wonderfully symmetrical cone of the Akan Fuji volcano.
-From the saddle, an optional hike follows a spur trail that leads to the summit of Akan Fuji.
-Otherwise, continue to the summit of Meakandake (an active volcano) and enjoy spectacular vistas over the large steaming and rumbling summit crater of the volcano.
+From the picturesque lake of Onneto, hike up to the summit of Meakandake (an active volcano) and enjoy spectacular vistas over the large steaming and rumbling summit crater of the volcano.
 In the other direction, views extend over Meakandake’s subsidiary craters and beyond to the wooded expanses of Akan National Park.
-The trail then descends the volcano’s western slope through stands of dwarf pine (Pinus pumilla) before entering a beautiful forest of Hokkaido red spruce (Picea glehnii) at trail’s end.
+Descend the volcano’s eastern flank to a mountain saddle above which rises the wonderfully symmetrical cone of the Akan Fuji volcano.
+The trail continues its descent through stands of dwarf pine (Pinus pumilla) before entering a beautiful forest of Hokkaido red spruce (Picea glehnii) at trail’s end.
 Travel back to the shores of Lake Akan where you’ll spend a second night.

 Akan Fuji as seen from the summit of Meakandake.